EdocGroup/efprime/README.md

 directly from the database (like when troubleshooting) because storing date strings as "UTC-TIME+OFFSET" is not normal.

+All changes made that are not part of standard EF are annotated with a comment containing the string `<<HELM OPS>>` so the custom parts are\
+easy to find.

 ### License

 This project retains Entity Framework's Apache 2.0 license: